Precision of an autonomous demon exploiting nonthermal resources and information: Stochastic cycle analysis and its link to full counting statistics

 Interestingly, we find that Eq.~\eqref{eq:FCS_traj} even generalizes to covariances as

 This is a generalization of the results from Ref.~\cite{Fiusa2025Jun} and the proof and further analysis of this result, which are beyond the scope of this article, will be published elsewhere.

 We show in Fig.~\ref{fig:FCSvstraj} that the average currents, current noises and cross-correlations estimated by averaging over numerically generated stochastic cycles using Eqs.~\eqref{Jcyc}, \eqref{eq:FCS_traj}, and \eqref{Eq cross-corr} are in excellent agreement with the analytical expressions of the same quantities, obtained from full counting statistics, as explained in Sec.~\ref{sec:model:FCS}.
-The dataset, 65,000 trajectories for scenario (I) and 25,000 trajectories for scenario (II), is available at \cite{Monsel2024Sep} (see also Appendix \ref{app:stoc cyc:traj link} discussing the connection between trajectories and cycles).
+The dataset, 65,000 trajectories for scenario (I) and 25,000 trajectories for scenario (II), is available at Ref.~\cite{Monsel2024Sep} (see also Appendix \ref{app:stoc cyc:traj link} discussing the connection between trajectories and cycles).

-At the demon condition, $\Jin = 0$, the expressions of some of the heat current noises and cross-correlations simplifies.
+At the demon condition, $\Jin = 0$, the expressions of some of the heat current noises and cross-correlations simplify.
 In particular, from Eq.~\eqref{eq:FCS_traj}, we see that the noise in the input heat flow becomes

 namely Eq.~\eqref{eq:FCS-traj} becomes exact.
 Additionally, simplifying the analytical expression of $ S_{\Jin\Pcool}$ obtained from the full counting statistics, we find

 with

 Note that $\alpha_\C$ is the sum of the escape rates from 001 and 011 while $\alpha_\H$ is the sum of the escape rates from 100 and 110.
 The second term in Eq.~\eqref{SJinJR} corresponds to the cycle duration correlations in Eq.~\eqref{Eq cross-corr}, $- \Pcool {\cov_\cC(Q_\H + Q_\C, \tau_\cyc)}/{\tcyc}$.